mikael-kalstad/Monopolish/README.md

 - Modelling: use case-, sequence-, ER-, class diagrams and domain model.
 - Documentation: Vision document, Installation- and user manual, meeting agenda and report, final report.

 _Note, the database used for this project has been removed or changed, therefore it is not possible to log in or register a user, but the launcher can be run.
-Screenshots of the application can be find in the user manual in the WIKI._

 ### Screenshots
 <br/>